OpenNebula/docs/source/installation_and_configuration/containerized_deployment/overview.rst

 How Should I Read This Chapter
 ================================================================================

-Continue with the :ref:`Architecture and Deployment <container_deployment>` where you learn how to deploy containerized OpenNebula Front-end.
+Continue with the :ref:`Architecture and Simple Deployment <container_deployment>` where you learn how to deploy containerized OpenNebula Front-end.
+Also check the :ref:`Advanced Deployment and Customizations <container_custom>` for a more fine-tuned deployment and description of the internal :ref:`Bootstrap Process <container_bootstrap>`.

 The subsequent :ref:`Troubleshooting and Reference <container_reference>` will be a very helpful guide for various deployment configurations.
-It starts with a few troubleshooting hints and quickly follows-up with comprehensive information about the internals of the container image and contains a complete reference about all possible deployment parameters and options.
-There is also a collection of some miscellaneous topics and bits of advice in :ref:`the Appendix <container_appendix>`.
+It starts with a few troubleshooting hints and quickly follows up with a complete reference about all possible deployment parameters and options.
+There is also a collection of some miscellaneous topics and other bits of advice in :ref:`the Appendix <container_appendix>`.

 Hypervisor Compatibility
 ================================================================================

-:ref:`Containerized Deployment <container_deployment>` describes only the deployment of containerized OpenNebula Front-end.
+:ref:`Containerized Deployment <container_deployment>` describes only the deployment of the containerized OpenNebula Front-end.
 Such deployment supports all hypervisors as the traditionally installed OpenNebula Front-end.
-Hypervisors are not covered by the containerized deployment and this guide, continue to the :ref:`Customized Clusters Installation <node_installation>`.
+Hypervisors are not covered by the containerized deployment nor by this guide but you can proceed to the :ref:`Customized Clusters Installation <node_installation>` which does cover this topic.